Data sovereignty

 APACTokyojp.babysea.aiapi.jp.babysea.ai

 BabySea's application code runs on Vercel, which operates a global network of edge Points of Presence (PoPs).
-When you make an API request or load the dashboard, your request is handled at the nearest available PoP.
+When you make an API request or load the dashboard, your request may be processed by an edge location close to the caller for performance and availability.

 Vercel's current edge compute locations used by BabySea include: